Revolutionary War Era

 The Heirs of William Penn

 The death of William Penn left his heirs the largest land holdings in America.
 Although they managed it fairly well, it proved to be more than a single family could cope with.

 King Charles II gave Pennsylvania to William Penn on condition he defends the place and fuss with neighboring states about its boundaries.
 A century later, it proved more than a private citizen could handle.

 Thirteen stars and stripes became the National Flag in 1777, but a rather similar flag was the National flag from 1775-1777.
 It was also designed by a Philadelphia milliner, Margaret Manny.

 Thousand Islands: U.S. Side

-The Lake Ontario towns of Sackets Harbor, Clayton and Alexandria Bay are about the same size, had much the same early history, but are demonstrating quite a different present and future direction.
+The Lake Ontario towns of Sackets Harbor, Clayton, and Alexandria Bay is about the same size, had much the same early history, but are demonstrating quite a different present and future direction.